 - Students will apply their understanding of core chemical concepts to solve problems using both qualitative and quantitative approaches.

-- Students will demonstrate an ability to independently design and conduct experiments.
+- Students will demonstrate an ability to design and/or conduct experiments.
 This includes recording, analyzing and interpreting data, proper selection and utilization of modern instrumentation/methods and communicating the results effectively.

 Departmental learning goals as they relate to the broader college learning goals